geomagpy/magpy/README.md

   - download and install the latest cdf version for your operating system

 #### 1.2.3 Install MagPy and SpacePy (required for CDF support)
+  - open a Terminal
-  - open the anaconda prompt or change to the anaconda2/bin directory (if not set as default)
+  - ... known issues: eventually change to the anaconda2/bin directory before running python (if not set as default)
+  - ...               check by starting python in the terminal
   - run './pip install spacepy'
   - ... known issues: installation of spacepy eventually requires a fortran compiler
+  - ...               e.g. Linux: install gcc
+  - ...               e.g. MacOs: install gcc and gfortran
   - run './pip install geomagpy'
-  - ...possible issues: MySQL-python problem -> install libmysqlclient-dev on linux (e.g. debian/ubuntu: sudo apt-get install libmysqlclient-dev)
+  - ... known issues: e.g. Linux: MySQL-python problem -> install libmysqlclient-dev on linux (e.g. debian/ubuntu: sudo apt-get install libmysqlclient-dev)

 #### 1.2.4 Post-installation information
   - please note that anaconda provides a full python environment with many packages not used by MagPy
   - for a "slim" installation follow the "from scratch" instructions below (for experienced users)
-  - for upgrades: run './pip install geomagpy --upgrade'.
+  - for upgrades: run './pip install geomagpy version==new-version'.
 Installation provides both shell based magpy and the graphical user interface xmagpy

+  - running magpy:
-        * type "python" -> opens a python shell ready for MagPy
+        * type "python" in a terminal -> opens a python shell ready for MagPy
-        * type "xmagpy" in a shell -> open the graphical user interface of MagPy
+        * type "xmagpy" in a terminal -> open the graphical user interface of MagPy
+        * !!
+MacOS: !! type "xmagpyw" in a terminal -> open the graphical user interface of MagPy (since v0.3.95)

   - adding a shortcut for xmagpy: coming soon